semiprime/pygenda/docs/known_issues.md

 * Only French & English translations are provided (and the French needs checking by a native speaker).

-* Setting number of days for "all day" entries could be friendlier (e.g. show/set end date)
+* Setting number of days for "all day" events could be friendlier (e.g. show/set end date)

 * Timed events can't last more than 24 hours (need to augment duration widget)